 Identify the top elements adding credibility to your website, and compare them to those on your own site.

-One of the first things you should do is get rid of any ads you’re currently running for other businesses.
+ne of the first things you should consider doing if it doesn’t hurt your bottom line too much is getting rid of any ads you’re currently running for other businesses.
+After all, about 44% of people say the ads they see on websites are irrelevant to them.

-I know some of you may be selling ad space on your site as a way to increase your revenue streams, but it’s not worth it.
+We know some of you may be selling ad space on your site as a way to increase your revenue streams, but it’s sometimes not worth it.

 Compare that to the potential you could be making from selling actual products and services on your website.
-It just doesn’t make sense to prioritize something like ad space.
+If you would make more from selling products and services it just doesn’t make sense to prioritize something like ad space.

 Encourage customers to upload their photos